nisrulz/android-examples/cookiecutter-android-example/README.md

 You'll be prompted for various configuration options - see [`cookiecutter.json`](/cookiecutter.json) for the full list.

 To accept the configuration option you see in brackets, simply hit Enter

+> Note: Make sure you have the `dependencies.gradle` file at the root of **android-examples** directory, since the template creates an android project that references that file for dependency versioning.